Blasio Vincent Ndale Esau Oriedo: An epidemiological perspective to economic consequences of disease

-A frontier statesman and a scientist he developed an interdisciplinarity pioneering approach that connected the struggle for political freedom in Kenya with fully integrated healthcare, intellectual, socioeconomic, and civil infrastructures; especially in the rural regions that bore the brunt of disease epidemics and its dire socioeconomic and sociocultural consequences.
-Antecedently, he embraced a revolutionary du jour epidemiological perspective towards the economic and intellectual consequences of disease or public health strategy across the East African region.
-Indeed, he understood that a viable independent Kenya would require not only a cadre of well-educated native professionals but also inevitably a sustainable robust and dynamic local healthcare and intellectual infrastructures able to fuel and drive a sustainable economic development, hence an equitable holistic wellness of all her peoples.
-To this effect, he ardently lobbied—albeit unsuccessfully—to adapt health care as an expressly stipulated right endowed under the new constitution of the nascent postcolonial Kenya.
-This prescient interdisciplinary consummate statesmanship made him distinct from the effusive political cadre of his contemporaries that are prominently chronicled with Kenya's freedom struggle.
+As a physician and public health official, Oriedo developed an interdisciplinary approach that linked public health with social, economic, and institutional factors in East Africa, particularly in rural areas.
+According to the cited source, he argued that improving healthcare required not only trained medical professionals but also the development of local health infrastructure and institutions.

 Regulating native medicinal practices

 Throughout his career, Oriedo sought to regulate dubious folk medicine and mysticism that had remained a central sociocultural institution across East Africa.
 He was a vocal critic of indigenous practices that placed the well-being of native communities in peril and easy prey for quacks.
 He recommended founding an ethnomedicine advisory board, at the national and provincial levels, under the auspices of the Ministry of Health and Housing; a board whose composition would include traditional healers and modern healthcare practitioners.

 Medical research

-In the 1950s Oriedo called for, and helped champion with the backing of Sir Manson-Bahr and B.A.
-Southgate, the creation of a peer-reviewed comprehensive healthcare reference database for East Africa akin to the United States National Library of Medicine.
-Similarly, he championed the creation of a robust and dynamic healthcare infrastructure in rural regions—a "National Reference Health Centre for Kenya".

 In 1953 and 1954, he was an invited panelist at the East Africa High Commission Scientific Conference under the aegis of the London-based Colonial Office of United Kingdom.
 On 11 January 1961, an abstract of the first series of his epidemiological medical studies of East African Leishmaniasis (kala-azar) was presented before conference on "The Epidemiology of Arthropod-borne Diseases", at Nairobi.
 The work was well received, and has enjoyed sweeping application and has been widely cited.
 His work in tropical medicine, hygiene, and infectious diseases has been posthumously published by collaborators, such as fellow laureate Dr. BA Southgate, and others.

-In 1964 he was a recipient of a coveted medical research grant furnished by the US National Institutes of Health (NIH), Extramural Research Program.
+In 1964, he was a recipient of a coveted medical research grant furnished by the US National Institutes of Health (NIH), Extramural Research Program.
 The grant was in support of his epidemiological, parasitological, and etiological research in tropical medicine and infectious diseases in East Africa.
 Oriedo's work has received global acclaim and application.